udithac/udithac/README.md

 ## Experience

-### Assistant Manager | Al-Babtain Group of Companies | Oct.
+### Assistant Manager | Al-Babtain Group of Companies, State of Kuwait | Oct.
 2022 – Jul.
 2023

 - Utilized advanced analytical techniques (SQL, Python) to extract, analyze, and optimize diverse datasets.
 - Led the design and implementation of complex SQL queries, achieving a 99% data accuracy rate.
 - Successfully migrated to a cloud-based ERP system (Titan), resulting in a 90% improvement in data handling efficiency.

-### Senior Information Technology Analyst | Al-Mutawa Group of Companies | Dec.
+### Senior Information Technology Analyst | Al-Mutawa Group of Companies, State of Kuwait | Dec.
 2007 – Oct.
 2022

 - Specialized in advanced data segmentation and analysis of brand adoption behavior.
 - Optimized SQL queries for enhanced database performance.
 - Integrated manual processes into a customized cloud-based ERP system, CDK Autoline (UK), resulting in an 80% increase in operational efficiency.

-### Systems Analyst | Sri Lanka Bureau of Foreign Employment-SLBFE | May 2003 – Nov.
+### Systems Analyst | Sri Lanka Bureau of Foreign Employment-SLBFE, Sri Lanka | May 2003 – Nov.
 2007

 - Led the implementation of FEMIS, a cost-saving solution for Sri Lankan foreign employment, still operational today.
 - Managed a team of 7 programmers and 2 technicians, showcasing collaboration skills and achieving project success.